 The Compensation Committee regularly reviews best practices in executive compensation and governance and revises our policies and practices when appropriate.
-The table below highlights our current compensation practices, that we believe demonstrate alignment with our shareholders' long-term interests as well as legal and regulatory developments and corporate governance trends.
+The table below highlights our current compensation practices that we believe demonstrate alignment with our shareholders' long-term interests, legal and regulatory developments, and corporate governance trends.

-What We Do What We Don't Do
+What We Do